CalumLonie/solar-system-simulator/README.md

 Because the solver used doesn't solve to regular intervals, the results need to be interpolated to obtain values at equally distant time points.
 Once this is done, the results can be compared to "accurate" results, to evaluate the accuracy of the simulator.

+The accuracy project involved not only looking at the effect of different object groups, but also at the impact of different solving methods.
+The Runge-Kutta solver primarily used in the simulator is MATLAB's inbuit ODE113 function.
+MATLAB also has an ODE45 function, which is similar to ODE113, and is supposed to be more precise, but also adds to the simulation's runtime.
+A correction to the acceleration calculations is also added, to take into account some effects of General Relativity.
+During the project, simulations were run without this correction to assess its effect.

 The data used in this project is taken from the JPL Horizons platform.
 For the initial data, only the first values are kept, but for the comparison stage, data for a one year, five year and ten year simulation are saved locally.
 Depending on the simulation time, the appropriate data is imported, and a results matrix is created, containing the difference between the simulated interpolated results, and the data from JPL Horizons, which is taken as accurate.